 Greg joined NEA as Venture Partner in 2010 after more than twenty years of experience in the technology industry and academia.
-He focuses on early-stage systems, software and semiconductor companies.
+He focuses on early-stage systems, software and deep/hard tech companies.
 Prior to NEA, Greg was EVP and CTO of Sun Microsystems, where he guided the company’s $2B R&D portfolio.
 Before Sun, Greg was an Associate Professor of EECS at MIT, where he worked on massively parallel dataflow computing architectures.
 He also helped found a number of companies, from video conferencing (PictureTel) to computational fluid dynamics (NASDAQ:EXA), and was an engineer with HP and Honeywell.

 Greg is an active advisor for the schools of engineering at UCSD, UC Berkeley and SJSU, and is a trustee for the UCSD Foundation and the Computer History Museum.
 Passionate about technology and its possibilities, Greg is a relentless advocate for diversity in engineering and a supporter of open development models that stimulate communication, inclusiveness and innovation.
 Greg holds an undergraduate degree from UCSD and an S.M. and Ph.D. from MIT.
 He also a Senior Fellow of the American Leadership Forum.

 - Antimatter: Pioneering Data Control as an Infrastructure Service NEA Blog

 - Wispr AI: NEA’s Investment in the Next Generation of Human Computer Interface NEA Blog

 - You Should Make an App for That NEA Blog

 - Mind The Gap NEA Blog

 - Sony to Acquire Gaikai: Bringing Cloud Streaming Capability to Sony NEA Blog